huggingface/optimum-habana/examples/sentence-transformers-training/README.md

 - **[training_nli.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/nli)** - This example provides two sentences (a premise and a hypothesis), and the task of Natural Language Inference (NLI) is to determine whether the premise entails the hypothesis, contradicts it, or if they are neutral.
 Commonly the NLI dataset in [SNLI](https://huggingface.co/datasets/stanfordnlp/snli) and [MultiNLI](https://huggingface.co/datasets/nyu-mll/multi_nli) are used.

-- **[training_paraphrases.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/paraphrases)** - This example loads various datasets from the sentence transformers.
+- **[training_paraphrases.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/paraphrases)** - This example loads various datasets from the Sentence Transformers.
 We construct batches by sampling examples from the respective dataset.

 ### Tested Examples/Models and Configurations